zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 As you might imagine, the team was growing frustrated with the long testing times and the sporadic errors and a solution needed to be found.
 Here are five changes we implemented to upgrade our CI pipeline.

 ## :fast_forward: 1.
-Speed up your workflows with 'Caching'
+Speed up your workflows with caching
 Caching is a powerful way to speed up repeating processes.
-We run 'poetry install' in one such process that is necessary for each aspect of our CI pipeline.
-We didn't want to commit the 'poetry.lock' file to ensure we would keep ZenML compatible with the newest versions of packages that we are integrating with and test regardless of the state on the developer's machine.
+We run `poetry install` in one such process that is necessary for each aspect of our CI pipeline.
+We didn't want to commit the `poetry.lock` file to ensure we would keep ZenML compatible with the newest versions of packages that we are integrating with and test regardless of the state on the developer's machine.
 On average the [Poetry](https://python-poetry.org/) installation would take between 10-15 minutes for each cell on the OS-Python Version matrix.
 [Time taken by poetry install](../assets/posts/github-actions/dependencies.png)

 Using caching we are able to make this step nearly instantaneous, assuming a cached venv is available.
-See the yaml excerpt below to see how caching is done within a Github Actions workflow.
+See the *yaml* excerpt below to see how caching is done within a Github Actions workflow.

 ```yaml